lcubestudios/slignshot-api/README.md

 1. Start Docker Service/Application
 2. Run the following command inside the terminal in the project root directory
-    > This will create the Slingshot image and pull in the necessary dependencies.
+    > This will create the Docker image and pull in the necessary dependencies.

     If this is your first time running Docker run:
     ```sh